 Temporalis and Mastication

 While the other muscles allow for a more extensive range of motion, the temporalis’s simple but important job is to keep the jaw closed during different chewing movements.
-It makes hinge-like mouth movements possible and plays a part in closing the jaw for the first time and the early power stroke needed to chew more challenging foods.
+It makes hinge-like mouth movements possible and plays a part in closing the jaw for the first time, and the early power stroke requires chewing more challenging foods.

 Clinical Considerations: The Muscles in Diagnosis and Treatment

-It’s not just for schoolwork to understand these muscles.
+Understanding these muscles is not just for schoolwork.
 Specialists and doctors use this information to find and treat conditions like myalgia, muscle loss, and problems with the temporomandibular joint (TMJ).
 Dentists and oral doctors can help patients feel less pain, get their teeth back in working order, and sometimes even improve their appearance by understanding the muscles of mastication well.

 Signs of Dysfunction